meteor/tutorials/content/blaze/step07.md

 {{> DiffBox tutorialName="simple-todos" step="7.4"}}

 Now, we need to update `Template.body.helpers`.
-The code below has a new if block to filter the tasks if the checkbox is checked, and a helper to make sure the checkbox represents the state of our internal `state` dictionary.
+The code below has a new if block to filter the tasks if the checkbox is checked:

 {{> DiffBox tutorialName="simple-todos" step="7.5"}}